Objectives

 hot_standby = on

-Restart postgres service (sudo service postgresql-10 restart) to reload the changes.
+Restart the PostgreSQL service (sudo service postgresql-10 restart) to reload the changes.

-After we have configured the master node for replication, now we need to copy same configuration as well as all the data from master node.
+After we have configured the master node for replication, we now need to copy the same configuration as well as all the data from the master node.

 Copy master data